n1lby73/grade-extractor/README.md

 -  User Authentication:
     -    Register or log in to the system to receive an authentication token.

 - Upload Results Database:
     - Upload the student results file (result.xlsx) that contains student grades.

 - Upload Template:
     - Upload the report template file (template.xlsx), which is used to generate individual student reports.

 - Generate Reports:
     - Once the results and template are uploaded, select a class and generate individual student reports.
 These reports include details about probation or termination status based on student performance.

-    -

-API Documentation
+## API Documentation

-For full API endpoint details, including request bodies, responses, and authentication instructions, please refer to the [API Documentation]().
+For full API endpoint details, including request bodies, responses, and authentication instructions, please refer to the [API Documentation](https://github.com/n1lby73/grade-extractor/blob/main/Api_Documentation.md).

 The documentation includes all necessary details to interact with the API, including:

-    Login: Authentication process to obtain a JWT token.
+- **Login:** Authentication process to obtain a JWT token.

-    Register: Endpoint to register new users.
+- **Register:** Endpoint to register new users.

-    File Uploads: How to upload results and template files.
+- **File Uploads:** How to upload results and template files.

-    Generate Reports: Instructions for generating student reports by class.
+- **Generate Reports:** Instructions for generating student reports by class.

 ### File Format Requirements